yamunariver/Az104/README.md

+## You have an Azure subscription that contains 20 virtual networks and 500 virtual machines.

+You deploy a new virtual machine named VM501.

+You discover that VM501 is unable to communicate with a virtual machine named VM20 in the subscription.
+You suspect that a network security group (NSG) is the cause of the issue.

+You need to identify whether an NSG is blocking communications.
+The solution must minimize administrative effort.

+What should you use?

+Select only one answer.

+` `

+`diagnostic logs`

+`IP flow verify`

+`NSG flow logs`

+packet capture

+`IP flow verify lets you specify a source and destination IPv4 address, port, protocol (TCP or UDP), and traffic direction (inbound or outbound).
+IP flow verify can identify the specific network security group (NSG) that prevents communication.
+NSG flow logs is a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through an NSG.
+Although the logs may help you identify the source of the issue, it requires much more configuration and manual evaluation.
+Packet capture allows you to create packet capture sessions to track traffic to and from a virtual machine.
+Packet capture may help narrow down the scope of the issue, but it will not identify the specific NSG that prevents communication.`

 ## You have an Azure virtual machine that you back up by using Azure Backup.

 The backup policy sub type is Standard, and the backup policy has the following configurations: